donnemartin/saws/README.md

     * Instance ids
     * Instance tags
     * [More coming soon!]((#todo-add-more-resources))
+* Customizable shortcuts
+* Fuzzy completion of resources and shortcuts
 * Syntax and output highlighting
-* Customizable shortcuts
 * Contextual help
+* Toolbar options

+`SAWS` supports [running and piping shell commands](executing-shell-commands) from within the `saws>` prompt.

 `SAWS` is available for Mac, Linux, Unix, and [Windows](#windows-support).